Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Receiver Architectures and Achievable Rates

-Due to the fact that CSI is available for each channel realization, and the fact that \eqref{eq:Cq_AC} is a monotonic function of $|\textbf{w}_r^H\textbf{H}\textbf{w}_t|^2$, the maximization of the ergodic rate is achieved by maximizing this beamforming gain independently for each channel realization.
+Due to the fact that CSI is available for each channel realization, and the fact that \eqref{eq:Cq_AC} is a monotonic function of the parameter $|\textbf{w}_r^H\textbf{H}\textbf{w}_t|^2$, the maximization of ergodic capacity is achieved by maximizing this beamforming gain independently for each channel realization.

 The transmitter beamforming vector, which has fewer constraints, can be simply assigned the value that maximizes the gain for a given value of $\mathbf{w}_r$.
 This consists in implementing a matched filter at the transmitter with value $\textbf{w}_t = \dfrac{\textbf{H}^H\textbf{w}_r}{||\textbf{H}^H\textbf{w}_r||^2}$, where the normalization is required to satisfy the transmit power constraint.